rainac/mpd-smartplaylists/README.txt

   │ ./smartplaylist.sh -m tar -d ~/mymusic  artist = stones            # download from MPD to local directory │ ./smartplaylist.sh -m tar -d mobile:SDCard/Music artist = stones   # transfer from MPD to remote host └────
-  To transfer stuff to a smartphone you should install the `SSHelper' app, which provides the required tools like `ssh', `tar', `rsync', etc.
+  To transfer stuff to a smartphone you should install the `Termux' app, which provides the required tools like `ssh', `tar', `rsync', etc.

 2 A custom text based language (representation) for Smartplaylists